We have a healthcare system. We need a health system.

 The numbers tell the story

-- Heart disease risk can be reduced by up to 80% through preventive lifestyle modifications
+• Heart disease risk can be reduced substantially through preventive lifestyle modifications

 The evidence is overwhelming: catching problems early, or preventing them entirely, produces dramatically better outcomes than treating advanced disease.